 Ahmet Duran is a full Professor of Mathematics at Istanbul Technical University (ITU).
 He worked as an Assistant Professor with research and teaching responsibilities in the Department of Mathematics at the University of Michigan - Ann Arbor between 2006 and 2010, before joining ITU.
-His research in applied mathematics, differential equations and numerical analysis contributed about 30 papers published in Journal of Computational and Applied Mathematics, Applied Mathematics Letters, Journal of Supercomputing, Optimization Methods & Software, Numerical Functional Analysis and Optimization, Quantitative Finance, SIAM Linear Algebra and others.
+His research in applied mathematics, differential equations and numerical analysis contributed about 30 papers published in Journal of Computational and Applied Mathematics, Applied Mathematics Letters, Journal of Computational Science, Journal of Supercomputing, Optimization Methods & Software, Numerical Functional Analysis and Optimization, Quantitative Finance, SIAM Linear Algebra and others.
 One of his journal papers was elected as a key paper in risk by Quantitative Finance journal in 2010.

 Nonlinear asset flow differential equations, heat equations with nonlinear source terms, Heston's volatility stochastic differential equations, Black-Scholes partial differential equation, Navier-Stokes equations, "black-oil" equations, and magnetohydrodynamics (MHD) equations are among the important differential equations in his research.

 He participated as a researcher in several research projects for the National Science Foundation and International Foundation for Research in Experimental Economics in USA.
 After being associate professor at ITU, he accomplished, as a principal investigator, a number of research projects supported by European Union and international companies.